Funny Farewell Messages from a Team

 - This is not farewell; it’s a calendar reschedule.

-- Your legacy = fewer tabs, better vibes.
+- Your legacy is fewer tabs and better vibes.

 - End of message.
 Beginning of your next favorite chapter.